 are usually no warning signs and bleeding can be severe enough to cause

 coma or death.

-space.
-This type of hemorrhage is often due to an
+in the subarachnoid space.
+This type of hemorrhage is often due to an aneurysm

-muscles.
+movements and speech muscles.
 Damage to the cerebellum can cause lack

 cause slurring of speech.

 Brain stem strokes are very rare.
 The brain stem is a very